Gus’s Quinoa Cakes

 - Sautee onions, garlic, carrots, other vegetables in 1 or 2 T of the oil.
 Add basil and greens at end and cook until they are wilted.
 Salt and pepper to taste.

 - Put eggs in large mixing bowl and beat.

 - Add flour and mix well.

 - Add cooked onions and other vegetables and mix well.
 It should be consistency of ground beef.
 If necessary add more breadcrumbs or flour.

 - Add more salt and pepper if desired.

 - Form into patties, about 3 inches across and 1/2 inch thick.

 - Heat 1 or 2 T of the oil in skillet over medium heat.

 - Add patties to hot oil and cook till nicely browned, about 4 to 8 minutes per side.
 Will probably have to cook in batches.
 Add more oil as needed.

-- Serve plain or with Honey Mustard Balsamic Vinaigrette or Coconut Aminos Seasoning Sauce or whatever sauce you think sounds good.
+- Serve plain or with Honey Mustard Balsamic Vinaigrette (see link to recipe below) or Coconut Aminos Seasoning Sauce or whatever sauce you think sounds good.